“Never trust a healer whose plants are dead.” If you have heard this saying, you have probably noticed that many a healer enjoys growing plants.

 How We Can Choose Flowers over Interesting Weeds

 Fast forward to a session I did with Joe.
-He has done many healing sessions with me over the years, both phoners of RES Energy HEALING and in-person sessions of Soul Energy Awakening Hypnosis® and Name Alignment®.
+He has done many healing sessions with me over the years, both phoners of Energy Spirituality Energy HEALING and in-person sessions of Soul Energy Awakening Hypnosis® and Name Alignment®.
 (As synchronicity would have it, these are three sessions that I did in a row: Kathryn (who recently guest posted), Ann (another name changing client, who commented at Kathryn’s guest post), and then Joe.
 Tic tac toe!

 - Soul Thrill® Aura Research brings detailed feedback about any life choice directly from a client’s aura.
 It is detailed, nuanced research.
 With Joe, we established a baseline of 10 chakra databanks that were important to him, everything from moving forward on his path of development as a person (in his Left Foot Subchakra) to sharing power in a relationship (Solar Plexus Chakra) and assertive communication (Throat Chakra).